Petkeen is reader-supported. When you buy through links on our site, we may earn an affiliate commision. Learn More

 Newman’s Own Organic Grain-Free Chicken & Liver is a canned wet food with the main ingredients of organic chicken, organic chicken broth, and organic chicken liver.
 It has 10% protein, which is lower than ideal but is expected from a wet food because of the high moisture content.

 As well as organic meat, it has a range of chelated minerals and vitamins, which have high bioavailability because of their chelated nature.

 Although the ingredients do look generally high quality, the food contains carrageenan, which is a controversial ingredient because the natural thickening agent is said to be highly inflammatory.
 It has been linked to instances of colitis, arthritis, and even some cases of colon cancer.
 Food manufacturers argue that the type and volume of carrageenan used are safe, but it is worth noting and you may want to avoid this food, especially if your pup already suffers from rheumatoid arthritis or other inflammatory diseases.

 The inclusion of chelated minerals and the use of organic ingredients are positive, although there are some concerns over the use of carrageenan while feeding a diet consisting solely of wet food increases the likelihood of your dog suffering poor dental hygiene so you should supplement with dry food, offer dental chews, or brush your dog’s teeth daily.

-3. Castor & Pollux Organix Butcher and Bushel Grain-Free Chicken Canned Dog Food – Premium Choice
+3. Organix Butcher & Bushel Grain-Free Chicken Organic Dog Food – Premium Choice